craftingcity/The-Known-World/Prenotes Aug 13 24.md

 they want to look for slimknife contact, smoke with Barkeep Joe, and figure gunsmithing and then go into the warehouse in the morning.

-if edgars is ever in trouble, tell the Rat Tavern "Cod is 12 silver"
+if edgars is ever in trouble, tell the Rat Wheel Tavern "Cod is 12 silver", but if hobart is in trouble its 14

+hobart is fully leaving town, to be seen never again.
 We leave our heroes on the date of ...
 AF, as they ...